JulienChhor/julienchhor.github.io/_pages/teaching.md

 author_profile: true
 ---

+I am lecturing a course on Stochastic Methods for Optimization and Sampling.

-I have been a Teaching Assistant for the following courses at ENSAE:
+During my PhD, I was a Teaching Assistant for the following courses at ENSAE:

 - Measure Theory, 1st year (L3)